2024 Discovery Award winners

 Banting Discovery Award – Jarislowsky Fellowship

-The World Health Organization has declared multidrug-resistant bacteria as a serious global health threat.
-Among them, gram-negative bacteria are especially hard to treat because of their complex cell membrane, which contains molecules called lipopolysaccharides (LPS) that protect them from antibiotics.
-A protein called Waal helps make these LPS molecules, so Waal-targeting antibiotics could help fight these resistant bacteria.
-Dr. Wilson’s project will use computer models to study how drugs can target Waal, avoiding the dangers of working with harmful bacteria in the lab.
-The findings will then help develop new ways to fight antibiotic-resistant bacteria.
+The World Health Organization has declared multidrug-resistant bacteria to be a serious global health threat.
+Gram-negative bacteria are especially hard to treat because of their complex cell membrane, which has molecules called lipopolysaccharides (LPS) that protect them from antibiotics.
+Dr. Wilson’s project will use computer models to study how drugs can target a protein called Waal, which helps make LPS.
+Her computational approach is safer than working with harmful bacteria in a lab, and will help develop new ways to fight antibiotic-resistant bacteria.

 (from left to right) Katie Wilson, Aaron Pye, Kyle Warren, Tama Ghosh and Farzad Mostafavi.